 3.1 Maintaining identity

 Participants demonstrated that their sense of identity plays an important role in developing coping strategies.
 This was evident as participants did not want their chronic pain to be a defining factor of their life as a young adult.
+Self-compassion also played an important role within this process, as demonstrated by the quotes below,

 “I think it’s having that sense of control over some elements of life… I’m a person with it, I it’s not who I am, I just have this condition.
 It’s not defining me kind of thing” (Emma).

 Emma recognised that it is not possible to have control over everything but that it was possible to not be defined by the pain.
-Emma displayed acceptance of her pain (“I’m a person with it”), but also did not let it consume her whole identity (“it’s not who I am”).
+Emma displayed acceptance of her pain (“I’m a person with it”), but also displayed self-compassion and did not let it consume her whole identity (“it’s not who I am”).

 Another participant reflected that they had to “fight” to maintain their identity as a wife and a nurse and to keep the things that are important to them.